jobrant/MAPit-Pipeline/README.md

 # MAPit-Pipeline

+This version of the reAminator collection of scripts was written by Russel Darst in 2013, and has been maintained by Alberto Riva and Jason Brant.

 reAminator is a collection of command-line scripts to process long-read (200+ bp), high-throughput bisulfite genomic sequencing. reAminator comprises 6 Python scripts:

 barcode.py  -- label reads by barcode